 From a behavioral perspective motivation can be defined as "the anticipation of reinforcement".
+Successful learners are conscious of potential rewards for taking a certain action, and decide to go for it expecting to gain those rewards.

 Classroom teachers often use motivation as a catch-all term to make sense of why some students succeed and why others do not.
-The empirical evidence indicating that high levels of motivation in L2 learners were correlated with high achievement test results.
+Gardener and Lambert (1972) explain that the empirical evidence indicating that high levels of motivation in L2 learners were correlated with high achievement test results.

 The key constructs in the work of Gardener and Lambert, integrative and instrumental motivational orientations, have been used widely for explaining why people learn languages.
-Gardener emphasized the importance of integrative orientation, which refers to learners' interests in getting to know about the people and culture of the target language.
+Gardener in his socioeducational model emphasized the importance of(1) integrative orientation, which refers to learners' interests in getting to know about the people and culture of the target language.
+(2) An instrumental motive, on the other hand, is driven by more practical value and advantages gained from learning the target language.